ctBr0/SortingAlgos/README.md

 # SortingAlgos

-Run make in build directory
+Run make in build directory.
+Executable will be generated in the same directory.